 In this example, I have three commits.
-Now I have modified the file again, and I want to commit my changes as a part of the “Second change.” commit.
+Imagine that, I have modified the file again, and I want to commit my changes as a part of the “Second change.” commit:

 I need the identifier of the commit I want to modify.
 In this case

 First, I must check which commit was not affected by my recent change.
 I need its identifier.
-In my example it is: 7dbe2a9
+In my example, it is:

 It is going to open the rebase text editor we saw in the first example, but this time all changes have been automatically applied.